SathishKumar5115/AirSense/README.md

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.

 ## Acknowledgements
-- Special thanks to [Pethu Aravind](https://github.com/Aravind011464) & [Vignesvern](https://github.com/Vignesvern) for their contributions and support.
+- Special thanks to [Pethu Aravind](https://github.com/Aravind011464), [Vignesvern](https://github.com/Vignesvern) & [Saikrishnan R](https://github.com/saikrishy3808u3qr3pur3q) for their contributions and support.
 - This project was inspired by the need for real-time monitoring and improvement of indoor air quality for healthier living environments.

 ## Contact